canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

 Enable the Intel GPU plugin in your Kubernetes cluster
 ------------------------------------------------------

 To ensure DSS can utilise Intel GPUs, you have to enable the Intel GPU plugin in your Kubernetes cluster.
-To enable the plugin, you must download the appropriate `kustomization.yaml` files from the `Intel device plugins for Kubernetes <https://github.com/intel/intel-device-plugins-for-kubernetes>`_ repository, run `kubectl kustomize` to build YAML configuration files, and then apply them on your MicroK8s cluster.
+To enable the plugin, you need to apply the YAML configuration files for Node Feature Discovery, Node Feature Rules, and the GPU plugin.

-Now, build the YAML files for Node Feature Discovery, Node Feature Rules, and the GPU plugin by running the following:
+First, download the appropriate `kustomization.yaml` files from the `Intel device plugins for Kubernetes <https://github.com/intel/intel-device-plugins-for-kubernetes>`_ repository, and use `kubectl kustomize` to build the YAML configuration files:

 .. code-block:: bash